khalid-el-masnaoui/docker-compose-lemp/README.md

 ## Docker :hammer_and_wrench:

 ##### Exposed and Mapped Ports
-Nginx is exposig ports _80/tcp_ and _443/tcp_, while php-fpm is exposing port 9000/tcp in case of listening to tcp connection (the current behavious is that php-fpm is listening to the unix socket connections), MySql is listening on port _3306/tcp_.
+Nginx is exposig ports _80/tcp_ and _443/tcp_, while php-fpm is exposing port 9000/tcp in case of listening to tcp connection (the current behaviour is that php-fpm is listening to the unix socket connections), MySql is listening on port _3306/tcp_.

 Ports mapping is specified in the _docker-compose_ file as :
 ```